 Q: Will I have to pay for service by Certified Mail?

-NOTE: You may only choose to serve by Certified Mail if your case is under $10,000.
+NOTE: You may only choose to serve by Certified Mail if your case is under $10,000 and the defendant is in the state of Illinois.
 Certified Mail fees are subject to be changed by the U.S. Postal Service.

-Q: What must I do after I have completed the Complaint and Summons?
+Q: What must I do after I have completed the complaint and summons?

-A: After you have completed the Complaint, Summons and Civil Division Action Cover Sheet, get a Return Date from the blackboard in 601 or 602 of the Richard J. Daley Center.
-You will need to put a Return Date on both the Complaint and Summons forms.
-The Return Date is important because this is the date by which the party you are suing (the Defendant) must respond.
+A: After you have completed the complaint, summons and Civil Division Action Cover Sheet, get a return date from the blackboard in 601 or 602 of the Richard J. Daley Center.
+You will need to put a return date on both the complaint and summons forms.
+The return date is important because this is the date by which the party you are suing (the defendant) must respond.

-Q: Will I (the Plaintiff) need to come to Court on the Return Date?
+Q: Will I (the plaintiff) need to come to court on the return date?

-A: No. The Plaintiff does not need to come to court on the Return Date unless you are filing a Forcible Detainer (Eviction), Replevin, Detinue or Revival of Judgment case.
-The Return Date is only important for the Defendant, the person or party you are suing-- because the Defendant must respond to the lawsuit on or before the Return Date.
-Think of the Return Date as a response date by which the Defendant must respond to your lawsuit.
+A: No, the plaintiff does not need to come to court on the return date unless you are filing a Forcible Detainer (Eviction), Replevin, Detinue or Revival of Judgment case.
+The return date is only important for the defendant, the person or party you are suing-- because the defendant must respond to the lawsuit on or before the return date.
+Think of the return date as a response date by which the defendant must respond to your lawsuit.